Berg Municipality (Troms): Churches

-The Church of Norway has one parish (sokn) within the municipality of Berg.
-It is part of the Senja prosti (deanery) in the Diocese of Nord-Hålogaland.
+The Church of Norway had one parish (sokn) within Berg Municipality.
+It was part of the Senja prosti (deanery) in the Diocese of Nord-Hålogaland.

 Geography

-The municipality faces the Atlantic Ocean on the west side of the large island of Senja.
-The largest urban area in Berg is the village of Senjahopen.
-The highest point on the island, the mountain Breidtinden, is located in the northeastern part of Berg.
-There are three large fjords that cut into the municipality: Bergsfjorden, Ersfjorden, and Mefjorden.
+The municipality faced the Atlantic Ocean on the west side of the large island of Senja.
+The largest urban area in Berg was the village of Senjahopen.
+The highest point in the municipality (and on the whole island of Senja) was the 1001 m tall mountain Breidtinden.
+There were three large fjords that cut into the municipality: Bergsfjorden, Ersfjorden, and Mefjorden.

 Climate

 Government

-Berg municipality (while it existed) was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, unemployment and other social services, zoning, economic development, and municipal roads.
-The municipality was governed by a municipal council of elected representatives, which in turn elected a mayor.
-The municipality fell under the Senja District Court and the Hålogaland Court of Appeal.
+While it existed, Berg Municipality was responsible for primary education (through 10th grade), outpatient health services, senior citizen services, welfare and other social services, zoning, economic development, and municipal roads and utilities.
+The municipality was governed by a municipal council of directly elected representatives.
+The mayor was indirectly elected by a vote of the municipal council.
+The municipality was under the jurisdiction of the Senja District Court and the Hålogaland Court of Appeal.

 Municipal council

-The municipal council (Kommunestyre) of Berg was made up of 15 representatives that were elected to four year terms.
-The party breakdown of the final municipal council was as follows:
+The municipal council (Kommunestyre) of Berg Municipality was made up of 15 representatives that were elected to four year terms.
+The tables below show the historical composition of the council by political party.

+Mayors

+The mayor (ordfører) of Berg Municipality was the political leader of the municipality and the chairperson of the municipal council.
+Here is a list of people who have held this position: